-- 13.1 For the purpose of the NES, ordinary hours of work under this award are 38 per week. - An employee who by agreement with their employer is working a regular cycle (including shorter or longer hours) must not have ordinary hours of duty which exceed an average of 38 hours per week over the cycle. - 13.3 Employers must compensate for: - (a) time worked regularly in excess of ordinary hours of duty; - (b) time worked on-call-backs; - (c) time spent standing by in readiness for a call-back;

-- (d) time spent carrying out professional engineering duties or professional scientific/information technology duties outside of the ordinary hours over the telephone or via remote access arrangements; or - (e) time worked on afternoon, night or weekend shifts.
+- An employee who by agreement with their employer is working a regular cycle (including shorter or longer hours) must not have ordinary hours of duty which exceed an average of 38 hours per week over the cycle. - 13.3 Employers must compensate for: - (a) time worked regularly in excess of ordinary hours of duty; - (b) time worked on-call-backs; - (c) time spent standing by in readiness for a call-back; - (d) time spent carrying out professional engineering duties or professional scientific/information technology duties outside of the ordinary hours over the telephone or via remote access arrangements; or - (e) time worked on afternoon, night or weekend shifts.

-13.4 Compensation may include:

-- (a) granting special additional leave; - (b) granting special additional remuneration; - (c) taking the factors in clause 13.3 into account in the fixation of annual remuneration; or - (d) granting a special allowance or loading. - Where relevant, compensation in clause 13.4 must include consideration of the penalty rate or equivalent and conditions applicable from time to time to the majority of employees employed in a particular establishment in which the employee is employed. - 13.6 The compensation in clause 13.4 must be reviewed annually to ensure that it is set at an appropriate level having regard to the factors listed in clause 13.
+- 13.4 Compensation may include: - (a) granting special additional leave; - (b) granting special additional remuneration; - (c) taking the factors in clause 13.3 into account in the fixation of annual remuneration; or - (d) granting a special allowance or loading. - 13.5 Where relevant, compensation in clause 13.4 must include consideration of the penalty rate or equivalent and conditions applicable from time to time to the majority of employees employed in a particular establishment in which the employee is employed. - 13.6 The compensation in clause 13.4 must be reviewed annually to ensure that it is set at an appropriate level having regard to the factors listed in this clause 13.